Where To Buy

 Response: Same balanced but smooth response edge to edge as the regular Fiend that’s comfortable in and out of the park.

 Adjustability: Not quite the adjustability that most Burton boots have.
 It’s not that easy to tie a knot to separate the upper and lower any more with the fixed lacing on the bottom of the top rungs.
-If you want separation knots it’s now somehting that starts a bit above the ankle.
-On the plus side it’s easier to lace up though.
+If you want separation knots it’s now something that starts a bit above the ankle.
+On the plus side, it’s easier to lace up though.

 Flex Retention: This fully articulating cuff retains it’s flex really well but the liner and spine do break down over time.
 You still get a good 100 days out of them and they don’t ever go all noodle on you.

 Shock Absorption: It’s missing the shock absorption that the regular Fiend has but you get an auto cant which relieves stress on your joints from the wide angle stance you have for snowboarding.
 It’s not like a canted binding.
 It’s a normal sole when standing straight up and down and when hiking.
 Instead, it just rolls to the inside easier than a normal boot would.
 There is also less tread than the regular fiend that doesn’t last as long but it also allows you to feel the shock absorbent material work a little easier at slower speeds and with a smaller impact.
 If I could just take the extra shock absorption of the Fiend and add it to the Fiend LTD this would be a perfect fit.